craigyjp/A_Bit_More/README.md

 ## Based on the the original Crumar Bit series synthesizers I have created an RP2040 based DCO synthesizer.

-## Unfortunately the project did not work out too well as the DCO's were noisy and the PWM and triangle sound atrocious.
+## Unfortunately the project did not work out too well as the DCO's were noisy and the PWM and triangle sounded atrocious.

 ## So a new synth is born with the same controller, new displays and the same filters, but now each RP2040 autotunes a pair of AS3340 VCO's